Kizza Besigye

-Warren Kizza Besigye Kifefe (/ˈbɛsɪdʒi/; born 22 April 1956), known as Colonel.
-Dr. Kizza Besigye, is a Ugandan physician, politician, and former military officer in the Uganda People's Defence Force.
-He served as the president of the Forum for Democratic Change (FDC) political party and was an unsuccessful candidate in Uganda's 2001, 2006, 2011, and 2016 presidential elections, losing all of them to the incumbent Yoweri Museveni, who has been President of Uganda since 26 January 1986.
-The results of the 2006 elections were contested in court, where court found massive rigging and disenfranchisement.
-He allowed an early internal FDC election for a successor president, which took place on 24 November 2012.
+Warren Kizza Besigye Kifefe (/ˈbɛsɪdʒi/; born 22 April 1956), commonly known by his nickname Colonel Dr. Kizza Besigye, is a Ugandan physician, politician, and former military officer.
+He served as the president of the Forum for Democratic Change (FDC) political party and was an unsuccessful candidate in Uganda's 2001, 2006, 2011, and 2016 presidential elections, losing all of them to the incumbent, Yoweri Museveni, who has been president of Uganda since 1986.
+The results of the 2006 elections were contested in court, and the court found massive rigging and disenfranchisement.
+Besigye allowed an early internal FDC election for a successor president, which took place on 24 November 2012.

 Early life and family

 Warren Kizza Besigye Kifefe was born in Rwakabengo, Rukungiri Municipality, Rukungiri District, southwestern Uganda, on 22 April 1956.
-The second born in a family of 6, both his parents died before he finished primary school.
+He is the second-born in a family of 6, and both his parents died before he finished primary school.
 His father was a policeman.
 He went to Kinyasano Primary School and Mbarara Junior School for his Primary school education.
-He later joined Kampala's Kitante High School for his Ordinary Levels and then Kigezi High School in Kabale District for his Advanced Level education.
+He later joined Kampala's Kitante High School for his Ordinary Levels and then Kigezi High School in Kabale district for his Advanced Level education.

 Besigye enrolled at Makerere University in 1975 and graduated with a degree in human medicine in 1980.
-While in the bush, he became Yoweri Museveni's personal physician.
-When the National Resistance Movement and Army (NRM/A) came to power in January 1986, he was appointed - at the age of 29 - Minister of State for Internal Affairs.
+While in the bush, he became Museveni's personal physician.
+When the National Resistance Movement and Army (NRM/A) came to power in January 1986, he was appointed Minister of State for Internal Affairs.
 He later held the positions of Minister of State in the President's office and National Political Commissar.
-In 1991, he became commanding officer of the mechanized regiment in Masaka, central Uganda, and in 1993 was appointed the army's chief of logistics and engineering.
+In 1991, he became the commanding officer of the mechanized regiment in Masaka, central Uganda, and in 1993 was appointed the army's chief of logistics and engineering.

 On 7 July 1999, Besigye married Winnie Byanyima, a Ugandan Member of Parliament, in Nsambya, Kampala.

 Career

 After graduating, Besigye briefly worked at Mulago National Hospital.
-He later went into exile in neighbouring Kenya.
-While there, he applied to the Medical Board for registration to work as a doctor.
-After getting registered, he applied for a job at the Aga Khan Hospital which he was given, and then started working as a doctor and later at Kenyatta National Hospital - both in the Kenyan capital, Nairobi - before joining Museveni's rebel National Resistance Movement/Army (NRM/A) in 1982.
+He later went into exile in Kenya, where he applied to the Medical Board for registration to work as a doctor.
+After getting registered, he applied for and received a job at the Aga Khan Hospital.
+He worked as a doctor there and later at Kenyatta National Hospital before joining Museveni's rebel National Resistance Movement/Army (NRM/A) in 1982.